Managing small group attendance

 Top Tip!

 You can also Add attendance from the Attendance tab of a group profile.
 Recent Attendance is shown and can be further filtered.
-You can open an attendance record to View by clicking on the Date heading - ideal if you need to correct a mistake.
+Clicking on the Date heading opens an attendance record for viewing - ideal if you need to correct a mistake.

 Click to see a larger version